jibin94/google_ads/README.md

 * Rewarded ads : Rewarded ads are ads that users have the option of interacting with in exchange for in-app rewards.

 ### Note
-- Always test with test ads.When building and testing your apps, make sure you use test ads rather than live, production ads.
+- Always test with test ads.
+When building and testing your apps, make sure you use test ads rather than live, production ads.
 Failure to do so can lead to suspension of your account.